RussoB22/Week-9-Readme-Generatoranator-2000/README.md

 ## Installation
 Go to the repo: https://github.com/RussoB22/Week-9-Readme-Generatoranator-2000 and clone it.
+Then open the project and go to the develop folder.
+Select that folder in terminal and install inquirer with 'npm i inquirer' The projects should run after inquirer is installed.

 ## Usage
-Open the file in terminal and run node index.js inside of the Develop folder.
+Open the file in terminal and type 'node index.js' inside of the Develop folder.
+Answer the promts.
 The readme will be generated in the same folder.

 ## Contributing
 As long as any of your pull requests are accepted, then you are a contributer.